pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 # TLS Connection to Serverless Tier

 Establishing a secure TLS connection between your client and your TiDB Cloud Serverless Tier cluster is one of the basic security practices for connecting to your databases.
-The server certificate is issued by an independent third-party certificate provider [Let's Encrypt](https://letsencrypt.org/).
+The server certificate for Serverless Tier is issued by an independent third-party certificate provider [Let's Encrypt](https://letsencrypt.org/).
 Hence, you can easily connect to your Serverless Tier cluster without downloading a server-side digital certificate.

 ## Prerequisites